 The minor in Latin American and Latino Studies requires six courses (18 credit hours).
 Students are required to complete and pass the following:

-- Two (2) introductory-level courses in the Departments of Anthropology, Modern Languages, Political Science, or History.
-A course taken while studying abroud in Latin America will be considered upon review of course description and syllabus.
+- Two (2) introductory-level courses in the Departments of Anthropology, Modern Languages and Literatures, Political Science, or History.
+A course taken while studying abroad in Latin America will be considered upon review of course description and syllabus.

 - Language competency through SPAN 104 or PORT 102.